lastlegume/lastlegume.github.io/extensions.markdown

 ### ExCiter

-An extension that removes the citations from [Wikipedia](https://www.wikipedia.org/) and the [USDA FEIS database](https://www.feis-crs.org/feis/) to clean up reading.
+An extension that removes the citations from websites to clean up reading.
 Also has additional options for cleaning that may not work on many sites such as removing APA citations.
+Specifically tested and designed for both [Wikipedia](https://www.wikipedia.org/) and the [USDA FEIS database](https://www.feis-crs.org/feis/) species reviews.
+Chrome version pending review.

 <a href="https://github.com/lastlegume/ExCiter" class="btn btn-github" style = "float:left;"><span class="icon"></span>View on GitHub</a>